wp-plugins/dont-muck-my-markup/readme.txt

 1. Upload this plugin to your plugins directory (wp-content/plugins/).
 2. Activate this plugin.
 3. Head over to the Edit Post interface for the specific page for which you want to disable WordPress' auto-formatting.
-4. In the right sidebar underneath the "Featured Image" box, toggle the checkbox labled, "Disable auto-formatting for this page/post."
+4. In the right sidebar underneath the "Featured Image" box, toggle the checkbox labeled, "Disable auto-formatting for this page/post."
 5. Update the page/post.
 6. Enjoy your newfound control!